-We also want to highlight the value of water conservation through customer education.
-There are easy steps you and your family can take in your own home or business to lower your monthly utility bill while helping to preserve our water supply.
+We also want to highlight the value of water conservation through customer education and through classroom programs like the Water Color Project and Project AWESOME (Alternative Water & Energy Supply; Observation, Methods & Education).
+Small steps can add up to big savings that lower your monthly utility bill while helping to preserve our water supply.

 By following these simple water conservation tips, you can save thousands of gallons of water each year:

-- Water your lawn only before 10 a.m. or after 4 p.m. to minimize the amount of water lost to evaporation - Water just once a week in the cooler months and twice a week in the warmer months to maintain healthy, green grass with a strong root system - Irrigation for oddnumbered addresses is allowed Wednesdays and Saturdays - For more ways to save water, visit www.conservefloridawater.org
+- Water your lawn only before 10 a.m. or after 4 p.m. to minimize the amount of water lost to evaporation - Water just once a week in the cooler months and twice a week in the warmer months to maintain healthy, green grass with a strong root system - Irrigation for odd-numbered addresses is allowed Wednesdays and Saturdays - Irrigation for even-numbered or no addresses is allowed Thursdays and Sundays - Water your lawn for just 30-45 minutes per session where your water comes from

-- Irrigation for evennumbered or no addresses is allowed Thursdays and Sundays - Water your lawn for just 30-45 minutes per session - Repair leaking faucets and toilets and install water-saver flush valves in toilets - Install water-saver shower heads and take shorter showers
+- Repair leaking faucets and toilets and install water-saver flush valves in toilets - Install water-saver shower heads and take shorter showers